-Arctic sea ice may vanish this century even if current climate goals are achieved, study finds | The Japan Times
+Arctic sea ice may vanish this century even if climate goals met, study says | The Japan Times

-OSLO – Arctic sea ice may vanish in summers this century even if governments achieve a core target for limiting global warming set by almost 200 nations in 2015, scientists said on Monday.
+OSLO – Arctic sea ice may vanish in summers this century even if governments achieve a core target for limiting global warming set by almost 200 nations in 2015, scientists said Monday.

 Arctic sea ice has been shrinking steadily in recent decades, damaging the livelihoods of indigenous peoples and wildlife such as polar bears while opening the region to more shipping and oil and gas exploration.